WebCrew/HumHub-Gamer-Theme/README.md

 **NOT compatible with latest version of HumHub 1.2.0 beta 2!!!
 The theme has to be updated first.**

 **NOTE**:

-I`ll not do the update to HH 1.2.0 beta 2 because its a lot of work and I`m not very good with working with **less** files.
-I know CSS3 and HTML5 very well and a little JS but thats it - I`m only a hobby developer not a professional.
-If you want use my theme in future releases of HumHub then please help to do the update - otherwise the TodGmbH theme is a dead project now.
-Here you can find the update steps: http://docs.humhub.org/theme-theming-migrate.html
+**I will no longer make use of HumHub and I stop updating my modules and themes for HumHub.
+If You want update the theme you can find the stepps here: http://docs.humhub.org/theme-theming-migrate.html**

-!!Your help is urgently wanted!!
-Thank you :)
+I say Thank you and which all HumHub users a good time:)

 **NOTE:**